thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/07-angular-node-testing.desc.md

-# Testing Angular and Node
+# Testing Angular and Node.

 Testing is an important part of any application, but it becomes increasingly important when the complexity of our application gets higher.